 Sam Directs the CMDI.
 The Brown lab is interested in unpicking the social lives of bacteria, and how these social lives in pathogens impact human infectious disease.
 Specific questions include asking what factors protect cooperative populations of bacteria from exploitation by cheats? what language are communicating bacteria speaking?
 What are the determinants of community stability?
 For each of these basic questions, the Brown lab asks how bacterial social interactions shape disease traits (virulence, transmission, emergence, drug resistance) and also present new opportunities for control.
 The lab pursues these questions with a mix of theory and experiment, evolutionary biology and molecular microbiology – and so profits enormously from the diversity of expertise and approaches in the CMDI.

-Maria brings more than 10 years of professional experience in program management and operations in a variety of organizations, including medical schools, hospitals, and other healthcare organizations.
-She holds a Masters degree in Biomedical Sciences from University of Iowa.
+Maria serves as the Center's manager.
+She brings more than 10 years of professional experience in program management and operations in a variety of organizations, including medical schools, hospitals, and other healthcare organizations.